7 Dangers of Using VPN

 It might sound a bit ironic, but some VPNs that are supposed to protect your online information are the ones stealing it.

 A study of 283 VPNs has shown that 72% of free VPNs had third-party trackers embedded in them.
 These trackers take logs of your information and sell them to any interested party.
-A good example is ExpressVPN, a VPN service that claims to take no logs, however, ended up aiding the FBI in their investigation.
+A good example is PureVPN, a VPN service that claims to take no logs, however, ended up aiding the FBI in their investigation.
 With free VPNs, your user bandwidth, browsing history, session information, and network traffic can be monitored.

 2. You’re not really secure